Book Award

 Overview

 Since 1961, Scribes has presented an annual award for the best work of legal scholarship published during the previous year.
-The Scribes Book-Award Committee generally receives between 40 and 50 nominees each year, and nominations are due by February 15.
-The Scribes Book Award is presented at Scribes' annual meeting.
+The Scribes Book-Award Committee generally receives between 40 and 50 nominees each year, and the award is typically presented at the Scribes’ Annual Meeting.
+Nominations for the 2023 Book Award are now open through March 15, 2024.
+We accept nominations from book publishers.
+For more information please contact us at scribeslegalwriters@gmail.com.

 Recipients